APMA is Canada’s National Association representing 90% of parts production with over $25 billion in sales and 85,000 skilled people.

 Lead, Reach and Connect is the source for information on key automotive intelligence, industry events, and insights into world class standards.

 APMA offers a number of different mediums through which companies can advertise or otherwise promote themselves.

 Instant Search Results

 The recent U.S. election has brought to a head discussions on revisiting NAFTA.
-The APMA has been active in publicly advocating for the importance of the trade agreement (prior to the election and ongoing), emphasizing the interdependency of the North American automotive supply chains in anticipation of any potential trade agreement discussions.
+The APMA has been active in publicly advocating for the importance of the trade agreement (both prior to the election and ongoing), emphasizing the interdependence of the North American automotive supply chains in anticipation of any potential trade agreement discussions.

 APMA members should be aware that we are on the forefront of all issues relating to trade and matters that may impact the Canadian automotive supply chain.
 While you may hear varying reports in the media concerning NAFTA and other trade agreements, APMA wishes to advise its members that we are actively working on your behalf and that your voice is being heard.

 Below is a round-up of important NAFTA article summaries over the last few months, emphasizing the need for free trade-partners in an increasingly global industry.
 Please click on “READ MORE HERE” or “WATCH HERE” to access articles and videos in full.